Indications for phototherapy

 Females of childbearing age should be assessed for the risk of pregnancy and need for contraception.
 UVB phototherapy is permitted in pregnancy.
 PUVA is relatively contraindicated in pregnancy and absolutely contraindicated in breastfeeding.

-Social & economic factors
+Social and economic factors

 The patient must be in a position to attend regularly for the full course of treatment, which may require three scheduled visits each week in working hours for many weeks or months.
 Intelligence, distance from the treatment centre, occupation and cost of treatment may be barriers.